ka1munrir/hermit/README.md

-# Phase 4 Full-Stack Application Project Template

-## Learning Goals

-- Discuss the basic directory structure of a full-stack Flask/React application.
-- Carry out the first steps in creating your Phase 4 project.
+# Hermit

 ---

 ## Introduction

-Fork and clone this lesson for a template for your full-stack application.
+Fork and clone this repo for a template for your full-stack application.
 Take a look at the directory structure before we begin (NOTE: node_modules will be generated in a subsequent step):